theNewDynamic/oregonsadventurecoast.com/content/blog/ten-oregon-coast-travel-tips-for-charleston-salmon-run-visitors.md

 ## #8 LEARN SOMETHING NEW

 The 6,000-square-foot [Charleston Marine Life Center](http://www.charlestonmarinelifecenter.com/), located on the campus of [UO’s Institute of Marine Biology](https://oimb.uoregon.edu/) features permanent exhibits including a Marine Ecosystem Gallery, an Underwater Oregon Gallery (where after just a few minutes exploring, you’re likely to see a multitude of marine life you may have never known existed) and an Oregon Fisheries Gallery (an open-air deck where visitors can see fishing vessels coming and going from the harbor).
-Visit t [oimb.uoregon.edu](https://oimb.uoregon.edu/) for more info.
+Visit [oimb.uoregon.edu](https://oimb.uoregon.edu/) for more info.

 We also recommend spending a day at the [South Slough National Estuarine Research Reserve Interpretive Center](https://www.oregon.gov/oprd/NATRES/pages/rs_faqcoastal.aspx#What_is_a_Research_Reserve_) learning about our local culture, history and natural resources.
 There are miles of beautiful hiking trails and waterways to explore in addition to classes/workshops for all ages.